Cash 1 Blog

 Adding New Accounts

-Suppose you've recently applied or taken out other credit lines or loans.
+Suppose you've recently applied for or taken out other credit lines or loans.
 Your credit scores will lower.
-The credit bureaus consider several new accounts a more significant risk.
+Credit bureaus consider several new accounts to be a more significant risk.

 Closing An Old Account